BeamMP/Docs/docs/en/server/server-maintenance.md

        - `Moderated`

-Should a tag be missing from this list, you can submit a request for it to be adde`[here](https://forum.beammp.com/t/introducing-server-tags/1320081)
+Should a tag be missing from this list, you can submit a request for it to be added [here](https://forum.beammp.com/t/introducing-server-tags/1320081)

 ## The Server.log file